ClickedI/Roomba-Project/README.md

 CSC212 Roomba project

-Group Project for CSC212 w/ Haley
+Group Project for CSC212 w/ Rob

 Our roomba algo is wall-following